keberlea/storyshare/README.md

 <br>

-### Technologies Leveraged
+## Technologies

-The application utilizes the following technologies and frameworks so that the application can deliver a seamless experience:
+The application leverages the following technologies and frameworks so that the application can deliver a seamless experience:

 #### General Technologies:
 - ![React](https://img.shields.io/badge/React-61DAFB?style=for-the-badge&logo=react&logoColor=black):